 We have learned from past downturns that exploration and production (E&P) companies and oilfield services and equipment (OFSE) companies are most at risk of downturn commodity prices.
 Compounding the risk, OFSE companies are further affected by the intrinsic volatility and bullwhip effect of their customers’ dynamic buying behaviors.

 With oil prices now stabilized around $60-$70 a barrel, many large E&P companies, seeking high levels of free cash flow, are re-shuffling their portfolios to lower breakeven prices.
-To achieve these high margins, E&P companies are working to better understand their value chain and trying to stitch together an ecosystem of expertise and integration, which helps them to create models that balance risks and rewards.
+To achieve these high margins, E&P companies are working to better understand their value chain and trying to stitch together an ecosystem of expertise Integration and Value Creation, which helps them to create models that balance risks and rewards.
 OFSE companies have responded by integrating value chain and bundled offerings to lower customer costs.
-We are now seeing value-driven offerings in the form of operational, technical, and commercial integration in workflows and integrated multi-business line contracts that push the ownership on OFSEs to bring a performance-driven mindset.
+We are now seeing value-driven offerings in the form of operational, technical, and commercial Integration and Value Creationin workflows and integrated multi-business line contracts that push the ownership on OFSEs to bring a performance-driven mindset.
 These new service models are intended to drive business process efficiencies by collaborating with customers at the start of a project to optimize workflow procedures.

 Traditional, discrete services in the current environment

 In past decades, especially in deepwater environments, the OFSEs’ offering was based on discrete services and equipment capabilities.
 Operators exercised their choice of vendor by evaluating technology, expertise, and, most importantly, price.
 While this gave the operators leverage, it also meant having to manage multiple suppliers and drive synergies.
 This simultaneously increased costs and contributed to a loss of focus on efficiency and innovation in business processes and workflow.
 For a time, higher oil prices papered over these cracks, but in the current environment, they have re-surfaced as deeper and wider problems.